EricThomson/movie-crop/supplemental.md

 # Supplementary information with movie-crop
 Stuff that didn't belong in the main readme.md but that I couldn't bear throwing away.

 ## Results of experimenting with differnet codecs and file types

     codec      format   works?  size (MB)  codec decoded as
     MJPG:
                 avi       y     3.9MB       MJPG
                 mp4       y     3.9MB       mp4v
     Both look the same and about as good as original.
 Maybe mp4 a little better?

     FFV1 -- lossless compression
                 avi      y      12.3       FFV1
                 mp4      y      26.1       avc1
     Both look really good, basically like the original.

-H264 (X264 yielded no results in either)
-            avi      n       n/a       n/a
+    H264 (X264 yielded no results in either) avi      n       n/a       n/a
                 mp4      y       26.1      avc1
     Looks decent, but worse thatn FFV1 and the original.

     DIVX
                 avi      y        0.7       DIVX
                 mp4      y        0.7       mp4v
     Really good compression, really good quality: close to original.
 This does seem to be becoming the market leader for commercial streaming services.

+When I tried to specify AVC1 (or avc1) as the codec for saving it didn't work for either file.

 ### Notes
 avc1: advanced video coding is a type of H264  (maybe for apple?)